renesas/azure-rtos/configuration/samples/guix_8bpp/README.md

 This issue is fixed from board version v1.12.

 2.5.
-When using RX microcontrollers with DPFPUs
+When using RX microcontrollers with DPFPU
 Target projects (RX72N, RX671):
 - Projects with the double precision floating point instruction generation option (CC-RX: -dpfpu, GCC: --mdfpu=64, IAR: --fpu=64) enabled on RXv3 core devices
 Workaround: